Bridget Riley: Exhibitions

 In November 2015, the exhibition Bridget Riley opened at David Zwirner in New York.
 The show features paintings and works on paper by the artist from 1981 to present; the fully illustrated catalogue features an essay by the art historian Richard Shiff and biographical notes compiled by Robert Kudielka.

 A retrospective exhibition at the Scottish National Gallery, in partnership with the Hayward Gallery, ran from June to September 2019.
 It showed early paintings and drawings, black-and-white works of the 1960s, and studies that reveal her working methods.
 This major exhibition of her work, spanning her 70-year career, was also shown at Hayward Gallery from October 2019 to January 2020.

+Riley's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

+In May 2023 Riley's first ceiling painting, Verve, was unveiled at The British School at Rome.

+In 2023 Riley was the subject of an exhibition, Bridget Riley Drawings: From the Artist’s Studio, at the Morgan Library & Museum.

+Riley was a featured artist in the 2024 exhibition 'Friend, A Survey of Op-Art and Minimalism' at the Ki Smith Gallery.
+The exhibition benefitted Sentebale, a Lesotho based charity co-founded by Prince Harry and Prince Seeiso.
+Riley exhibited alongside Agnes Martin and Frank Stella, among others.

+From October 21, 2025 – January 25, 2026, the Musée d'Orsay exhibited Bridget Riley: Starting Point, "explores how Bridget Riley’s study of Georges Seurat’s work served as a defining moment in the development of her artistic process."